 - Public Survey on SomerVision Goals: To cast an even wider net for public review of the draft SomerVision Goals, an online and print survey was distributed to the general public.
 Participants were asked to evaluate each draft goal statement and indicate whether it was consistent with their individual vision for improving Somerville.
 Hundreds of responses were received, again providing valuable information that the SomerVision Steering Committee used to update the draft goal statements. - Presentations at ResiStat and other Public Meetings: The City's ResiStat program keeps Somerville residents engaged in public policy development, using an email distribution list of over 6,000 people and semi-annual meetings in each of Somerville's seven wards.
 Status updates on the Comprehensive Plan were presented at ResiStat meetings in 2009, 2010 and 2011, as well as at other neighborhood meetings during that time.
 Finally, members of the SomerVision Steering Committee gave presentations on the Comprehensive Plan to their individual sponsors and community organizations. - Presentations at Planning Board and Board of Aldermen Meetings: Status updates were provided to the Planning Board and the Board of Aldermen at regular meetings in 2009, 2010 and 2011.
-The final draft Comprehensive Plan document was formally submitted to the Planning Board and Board of Aldermen in February 2012.
-After extensive review, the Board of Aldermen endorsed the plan on and the Planning Board adopted the plan on .

 Somerville has a rich tradition of public participation in civic affairs, and the SomerVision process has leveraged the commitment, enthusiasm and expertise of our diverse residents and stakeholder groups.
-The 2010-2030 Comprehensive Plan is the product of unprecedented efforts by community volunteers, Steering Committee members, elected and appointed officials, and City staff.
+The 2010-2030 Comprehensive Plan is the product of unprecedented efforts by community volunteers, Steering Committee members, and City staff.